 Heat, hot surfaces, and chemical hazards are routine in kitchens; PPE is often skipped for speed.

-Video AI monitors for PPE compliance, ensuring gloves and shields are worn in hot zones.
-It can even recognize unsafe behaviors—like reaching over fryers—and flag them for immediate correction.
+Tech Solution: Video AI monitors for PPE compliance to help ensure specified gear is worn in designated zones.
 Incident reviews help fine-tune training and equipment placement.

 Violence and Assaults